QuentinRa/blog.quentinra.dev/info/ocaml/interm/exceptions.md

 * switch to another branch of your code

-The latter two a something that I finding disgusting but functional programmers don't seems to mind doing that.
+The latter two a something that I finding disgusting but functional programmers don't seem to mind doing that.

 <div class="sl"></div>